-ASN: Associates of Science in Nursing
+ASN: Associate of Science in Nursing

-ADN: Associates Degree in Nursing
+ADN: Associate Degree in Nursing

-AASN: Associates of Applied Science in Nursing
+AASN: Associate of Applied Science in Nursing

 For the purposes of being eligible for the NCLEX exam and becoming a registered nurse, there isn’t much of a difference between these types of degrees.
 Either way you will get an associate degree and be qualified to become an RN.